11 Keyword Research Tips that Skyrockets Your SEO to the Next Level

 Keyword research is the most important aspect of your SEO marketing.
 Imagine if you put all your time and effort into creating the best website with the most amazing content, but no one ever sees it because you chose the wrong keywords.
 It would be a shame, right?

 Optimizing your website and content for the right keywords can boost your search visibility and be more competitive in your niche.
-Unfortunately, finding the right keywords to target is not as easy as it seems.
+Unfortunately, to find SEO keywords is not as easy as it seems.
 It’s a complicated and extensive process that requires time, effort, and sometimes a little bit of money.

 In this guide, I will run through the basics of Keyword Research and some additional tips on how you can take your SEO to the next level.